NOTIF-API/scp-600v/README.md

   debug: false
   # probability of occurrence at the beginning of the game in percentages
   percent_to_spawn: 25
-  # minimum number of people to spawn
-  minimal_players: 3
   # determines if SCP-600 will take damage over its lifetime
   can_bleading: true
-  # whether it will be shown next to the player's name that he is SCP-600V
-  visible_player_name: true
   # Badge color in player list only lowers chars
   badge_color: 'red'
   # message when admin gets list of scp players